TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Introduction/Index.rst

 Now the object path "asdf.zxcvbnm" contains the value "uiop" and "asdf.backgroundColor" contains the value "blue".
-According to *the syntax* of TypoScript this could also have been written more comfortably as:
+According to *the syntax* of `TypoScript`:pn: this could also have been written more comfortably as:

 .. code-block:: typoscript